JoaoPedroBarriga/R4E_Algorithms_101_01/README.md

 - To run each one, in src/Main.java -> scroll down to line 539, and input intended exercise number.

-- In src/AlgorithmExercisesSheet <-- Below list is there also!
+- In src/AlgorithmExercisesSheet <-- List of exercises.

 ## **That's all folks!**